Authorizing a user with tigase.db.ldap.LdapAuthProvider

-Added by Artur Hefczyc over 4 years ago
+Added by Artur Hefczyc almost 5 years ago

 Hm, this is interesting and quite unexpected.
 Maybe the user credentials were left in memory cache after registration attempt, hence the user can login but once the Tigase is restarted he may no longer be able to login?
 Another possibility is that the user credentials are still in LDAP and it just happened that the user provided the same login details as for he old account, so Tigase allows the user to login.

 The problem with become buddy comes from the fact that the user might be in LDAP (Auth repository) but he might be not in the Derby DB (all XMPP data repository).
 This often happens when there is a separate database for auth and other data that these 2 are out of sync.